niekh1234/niekform/README.md

-# Basic submission handler and web UI for managing form entries
+# Manage your form submissions like a boss

 Because I refuse to pay 20 dollars a month for something so simple my dog could write it.